Zastupic/tools-py.e-cyanobacterium.org/README.md

       - Exporting all results and plots to **.xlsx** file
   - ***Cell size estimation***
     - ***Round cells***
-      - Automated identification of the cells on a fluorescence microscopy image
+      - Manual selection of the cells on a fluorescence microscopy image
-      -
+      - Automated determination of size of the selected cells, including plotting
+      - Exporting all results and plots to **.xlsx** file
   - Pixel profiles
 - ***Spectrofluorometry***
   - Ratio of PSII/PSI, antenna attachment to PSII or PSI